vikv1/TheWeatherCatcher/README.md

-# crayzeerr.github.io
+# The Weather Catcher

-A weather website, made with HTML/CSS and JS.
+A weather webapp, made with HTML/CSS and JS.